Giant Steps: Background

 Coltrane's improvisation exemplifies the melodic phrasing that came to be known as sheets of sound, and features his explorations into third-related chord movements that came to be known as Coltrane changes.
 The Giant Steps chord progression consists of a distinctive set of chords that create key centers a major third apart.
 Jazz musicians ever since have used it as a practice piece, its difficult chord changes presenting a "kind of ultimate harmonic challenge", and serving as a gateway into modern jazz improvisation.
 Several pieces on this album went on to become jazz standards, most prominently "Naima" and "Giant Steps".

-Reception
+Reception and legacy

 The Penguin Guide to Jazz selected this album as part of its suggested "Core Collection" calling it "Trane's first genuinely iconic record."
 In 2003, the album was ranked number 102 on Rolling Stone magazine's list of The 500 Greatest Albums of All Time, 103 in a 2012 revised list, and 232 in a 2020 revised list.

 In 2000 it was voted number 764 in Colin Larkin's All Time Top 1000 Albums.

 On March 3, 1998, Rhino Records reissued Giant Steps as part of its Atlantic 50th Anniversary Jazz Gallery series.
 Included were eight bonus tracks, five of which had appeared in 1975 on the Atlantic compilation Alternate Takes, the remaining three earlier issued on The Heavyweight Champion: The Complete Atlantic Recordings in 1995.

+In 2021, Stuart Nicholson of Jazzwise wrote: "So much has been written about Coltrane that it might appear you need a doctorate of music to go anywhere near his recordings.
+Nothing could be further from the truth, as Giant Steps demonstrates so eloquently.
+His music contains universal values that still speak to us now – the essential humanity of his work, the sheer joy of music making and the power and energy of his playing that even today can be both moving and uplifting.
+These are values that can be enjoyed by anyone and everyone, just as Coltrane intended."